Lord & Taylor Building

 The Lord & Taylor Building is an 11-story commercial building in Midtown Manhattan, New York City, that formerly served as Lord & Taylor's flagship department store in the city.
-It is at 424–434 Fifth Avenue between 38th and 39th Streets.
+Designed by Starrett & van Vleck in the Italian Renaissance Revival style, it is at 424–434 Fifth Avenue between 38th and 39th Streets.
+Since 2023, it has been an office building for Amazon.

-Designed by Starrett & van Vleck in the Italian Renaissance Revival style, the building contains a two-story base of limestone, a gray brick facade, copper cornices, and a chamfered corner.
-It was described as the first "frankly commercial" structure on Fifth Avenue north of 34th Street, and it replaced several of the company's previous headquarters.
+The building's facade is made of limestone on the lower stories and gray brick on the upper stories, capped by a copper cornice.
+The structure contains a chamfered corner at the intersection of Fifth Avenue and 38th Street, and it wraps around another building at Fifth Avenue and 39th Street.
+The store had multiple entrances, including a barrel-vaulted arch on Fifth Avenue The building was designed with several features that enabled the store to function efficiently, such as delivery ramps and movable window displays on elevators.
+The above-ground floors were connected via various elevators and stairs; there were no retail areas on the tenth floor.

 The building was constructed from 1913 to 1914 and served as Lord & Taylor's flagship store for over a hundred years.
+It was described as the first "frankly commercial" structure on Fifth Avenue north of 34th Street, and it replaced several of the company's previous headquarters.
 During the building's operation as Lord & Taylor's flagship store, it was renovated several times, and by the late 20th century, the store had expanded into an adjacent building.
 The Lord & Taylor Building was designated a city landmark by the New York City Landmarks Preservation Commission on October 30, 2007.
 The building was mostly sold in a joint venture to workspace company WeWork in 2019.
-Amazon acquired the building in 2020, with plans to open an office there in 2023.
+Amazon acquired the building in 2020, and opened an office there in mid-2023, so Lord & Taylor is officially gone after almost 200 years of business.